csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extendingScreenplay/ReportFormtters.md

 Value formatters are external objects which are able to format objects, without needing to make any changes to the object-to-be-formatted.
 Value formatters implement the interface [`IValueFormatter`] and must be added to [dependency injection], as well as registered with the [`IFormatterRegistry`].
+The easiest way to perform both of these is to add the `Type` of the value formatter implementation to [`ScreenplayOptions.ValueFormatters`] when creating the Screenplay.
+Any types added here will automatically be included in the formatter registry and added to DI when the [`Screenplay`] is built.

 Use this technique when either you require external services from dependendency injection to format the object, or if you are unable/unwilling to have the type to be formatted implement [`IFormattableValue`].

 [`IValueFormatter`]: xref:CSF.Screenplay.Reporting.IValueFormatter
 [dependency injection]: ../dependencyInjection/index.md
+[`ScreenplayOptions.ValueFormatters`]: xref:CSF.Screenplay.ScreenplayOptions.ValueFormatters
+[`Screenplay`]: xref:CSF.Screenplay.Screenplay
 [`IFormatterRegistry`]: xref:CSF.Screenplay.Reporting.IFormatterRegistry

 ### Use `ToString()`